Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET   ValidAccountDTO
 ```

 Updates an existing account; only password field is updated;
-    you can only update the account using the credentials of the account being updated;
+you can only update the account using the credentials of the account being updated

 It will fail if:
   * HTTP 400; username or password were not set;
   * HTTP 401; the request was made using another account's credentials;
   * HTTP 404; an account with given username does not exist;
   * HTTP 500; the username is already taken;

-    Returned ValidAccount contains all the fields as they were before updating, except password;
+Returned ValidAccount contains all the fields as they were before updating, except password

 ### Queries